ninenines/horse/README.md

 -endif.
 ```

-All functions that begin with `horse_` will be ran as performance
+All functions that begin with `horse_` will be run as performance
 tests.
 You can put anything inside the function, measurements will
 be made for the whole call.